Amarapk67/aws-bootcamp-cruddur-2023/journal/week1.md

-# Week 1 — App Containerization
+# Week 1 — App Containerization Hoomeworkk

 ## Here is quick summary of week one of AWS cloud bootcamp:
 - First we Launch our project code  via Gitpod,